figment-networks/tezos-batch-payments/README.md

 ## Other Uses

-If you check out the usage into by running `--help` you'll find several handy options.
+If you check out the usage info by running `--help` you'll find several handy options.

 For example: